gorkemu/twitter-clone/README.md

 # Acknowledgements
 - https://github.com/uidotdev/usehooks for useOnClickOutside hook
-- https://github.com/didemkaraaslan for the idea of storing Svg icons as functions: https://youtu.be/Fv1NlUq2H3c
+- https://github.com/didemkaraaslan for the idea of storing Svg icons as functions: [Youtube link](https://youtu.be/FgvPIWBQ4Sc)

 # License